Tathastu: Music

-Critical response
+Reception

 Taran Adarsh of Bollywood Hungama gave the film 1.5 out of 5, writing, "On the whole, Tathastu is a real story which tends to get unreal as it progresses.
-At the box-office, the lack of hype coupled with dull merits will make it go unnoticed."
+At the box office, the lack of hype coupled with dull merits will make it go unnoticed."
 Diganta Guha of Hindustan Times wrote: "The problem with Sinha’s films post Tum Bin is poor planning.
 His films have the ingredients but not the spices to make them palatable."
-Patcy N of Rediff.com gave the film 2 stars out of 5, stating: "All in all, this one's worth a miss."
+Patcy N of Rediff.com gave the film 2 stars out of 5, stating, "All in all, this one's worth a miss."